Skip to main content

 So, the two special lenses together permit us to see an interference figure and examine light traveling through a crystal by many paths in a single view.
 Without the lenses, we would have to look at many different crystals to obtain the same information.
 (Some older microscopes do not have Bertrand lenses, but we can still see an interference figure by removing an ocular and inserting a peep sight, or by just peering down the tube.
 The figures, however, will be quite small.)

-This page titled 5.6: Interference Figures is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 5.6: Interference Figures is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.